-2. Turn the DC load-break switch of the inverter to position I.
+2. Turn the DC load-break switch of the inverter to position 1.

 - ☑ All three LEDs light up.
-The start-up phase begins. - ☑ All three LEDs go out again after approximately 90 seconds. - ✓ The green LED starts to flash and, if the inverter is connected via Speedwire, the blue LED also starts to flash.
-If the green LED is still flashing after some time, the conditions for activating feed-in operation are not yet met.
-As soon as the conditions for feed-in operation are met, the inverter starts with feed-in operation and, depending on the available power, the green LED will light up continuously or it will pulse. - 3.
-If th red LED is glowing, an error has occurred that must be rectified (see Section 11, page 64).
+The start-up phase begins. - ☑ All three LEDs go out again after approximately 90 seconds. - ☑ The green LED starts to flash and, if the inverter is connected via Speedwire, the blue LED also starts to flash. - ★ The green LED is still flashing?

+The conditions for activating feed-in operation are not yet met.

+- As soon as the conditions for feed-in operation are met, the inverter starts with feed-in operation and, depending on the available power, the green LED will light up continuously or it will pulse. - ★ The red LED is glowing?

+An error has occurred.

+• Rectify the error (see Section 11, page 65).